India (Bharat) – Pre-history

 Background

-The following is an understanding of the history of our homo sapiens ancients and their entry into the Indian sub-continent, as gained by a reasonably well read person across multiple disciplines, seeking with an open mind to put together a coherent history of those times.
+The following is an understanding of the history of our Homo Sapien ancients and their entry into the Indian sub-continent, as gained by a reasonably well-read person across multiple disciplines, seeking with an open mind to put together a coherent history of those times.
 Some of the evidence for such a history is proven, however, much is based on speculative evidence yet to be adequately proven, but which can be considered as having a reasonable basis, as today even many so-called experts continue to argue both for and against.

 The reader is requested to kindly keep in mind that many so-called myths and legends must have had some kernels of truth in them, as otherwise why would they have lasted in our collective memory for such long ages.